Potent opioid carfentanil ‘likely’ detected in N.S. street drugs: chief medical officer

 “Any powder or pill street drug has the potential to contain a highly potent opioid.
 We now know there’s a potential for carfentanil.
 So even one-time use of a street drug can be fatal,” said Strang during a news conference in Halifax.

+The drug was detected through testing, but Strang said it still has to be re-confirmed by laboratories.

-Strang declined to say where the drug was found in the province, emphasizing that all street drug users anywhere in Nova Scotia must be wary of its potential presence.
+Strang declined to say where the drug was apparently found in the province, emphasizing that all street drug users anywhere in Nova Scotia must be wary of its potential presence.

 He urged street drug users to ensure they’re near another person when taking drugs and have access to a naloxone kit, an overdose-reversing drug that can be self administered.